LinkedIn hooks

 What are good LinkedIn hook examples?

 Strong hooks create curiosity, challenge a common belief, or open with a specific detail.
 Examples: "I've managed 50+ engineers.
 The best ones all share one trait nobody talks about." or "Stop optimizing your LinkedIn headline.
 Here's what actually drives profile views."
-Amelia generates hooks like these, tailored to your voice and topic.
+Amelia generates hooks like these, tailored to your direction and your topic.

 How do I write a LinkedIn hook?